 Not all tablets are suitable for writing.
 You want to make sure you have a tablet that integrates with a keyboard via bluetooth (unless you prefer to write by hand), and preferably has access to a writing app like Word, Pages, or Google Docs.

 A tablet is great for writing!
-I love to use my tablet when I travel, or if I’m just going to a cafe to spend the morning writing.
+I love to use my tablet when I travel.
 They’re lightweight, and as long as they integrate with a keyboard and all the apps I need, I’m golden!
 Also, there are handwritten options for those who prefer to write out their books by hand.